Social and medico-social players at different stages of your project

 There are also opportunities for one-off financial support via prizes in competitions offered by complementary health insurance companies and foundations.

-If you're looking for funding, you may be eligible for support from the Direction Générale de l'Offre de Soins (DGOS), the Haute Autorité de Santé (HAS) or the Assurance-Maladie.
+When seeking financing you may be eligible for support from the Direction Générale de l'Offre de Soins (DGOS), the Haute Autorité de Santé (HAS) or even the Assurance-Maladie.

-In order to communicate about your solution to different audiences, you can get in touch with federations representing professionals in the social and medico-social sector, learned societies, central purchasing agencies, the specialist press or even healthcare experimentation Third-Party Sites.
+In order to communicate about your solution to different audiences, you can get in touch with federations representing professionals in the social and medico-social sector, learned societies, central purchasing agencies, the specialist press or even Tiers-Lieux d'Expérimentation en santé.

 For information on social and medico-social establishments and services (ESSMS or ESMS), which are structures where professionals welcome and/or accompany dependent, disabled or socially excluded publics, you can consult the G_NIUS page on social and medico-social structures.